+Dr. Vijayasree

-Catalogue prepared by Dr. Vijayasree Recommended by the Board of Studies on 4 th Board of Studies, 11 th July, 2024 1 1 24th Academic Council meeting held on 3rd August 2024 Academic Council
+4 th Board of Studies, 11 th July, 2024

+24th Academic Council meeting held on 3rd August 2024

-Course Code: Course Title: Corporate Governance And L- T- 2
+Course Code: Course Title: Corporate Governance And L- T-

-SOC1001 Business Ethics P-C 3 0 0 3
+SOC1001 Business Ethics P- C 3 0 0 3

 Version No. 1.0

 Course Pre-requisites Basic Communication

 General Knowledge in Business world

 Anti-requisites Nil

 Course Description The aim of course to give overall knowledge of auditing principles and concepts.
 The course is practices as it designed to provide in-depth study of auditing principles, concepts, and applies mainly to business and investors.
 Further, it will provide the student with a working knowledge of auditing procedures and techniques, standards as well as audit of various entity.

-Course Out Comes On successful completion of the course the students will be able to CO1 : Discuss the fundamental principles of Corporate Governance CO2 : Outline the various codes and systems of Corporate Governance CO3 : Identify the benefits of managing ethics in workplace CO3 : Identify the benefits of managing ethics in workplace CO4 : Explain various theories of business ethics CO5 : Identify ethics in all the aspects of business Course objective The objective of the course is to familiarize the learners with the concepts of Corporate Governance , and Business Ethics and attain Skill Development through Participative Learning techniques.
-Course Content: 0 1 Introduction to Module 1 Corporate 11 Sessions Governance Corporate governance: mea ning, definition, scope, objectives; need for corporate governance; fundame ental principles; Factors affecting the quality of cor porate governance; Benefits to society of good governance to corporation on; Issues in Corporate Governance; Benefits of good Governance; Benefits of good corporate governance.
-Case studies Codes and Module 2 systems of 10 Sessions Wiodule 2 Corporate TO Sessions Governance
+Course Out Comes On successful completion of the course the students will be able to CO1: Discuss the fundamental principles of Corporate Governance CO2: Outline the various codes and systems of Corporate Governance CO3: Identify the benefits of managing ethics in workplace CO4: Explain various theories of business ethics CO5: Identify ethics in all the aspects of business

+Course objective The objective of the course is to familiarize the learners with the concepts of Corporate Governance and Business Ethics and attain Skill Development through Participative Learning techniques.

+Course Content:

+Module 1 Introduction to Corporate 11 Sessions Governance

+Corporate governance: meaning, definition, scope, objectives; need for corporate governance; fundamental principles; Factors affecting the quality of corporate governance; Benefits to society of good governance to corporation; Issues in Corporate Governance; Benefits of good corporate governance.
+Case studies

+Module 2 Codes and systems of Corporate 10 Sessions Governance